meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 { show4EyePrincipleWarning = Some True }
 ```

-It's currently not possible to configure required approval for removal of role bindings.
+It's not possible to configure required approval for removal of role bindings.
+Removal of role bindings
+do not require approval and are made effective immediately.

 ### Authorization in Cloud Platforms